brianakl/bootstrapped_model_up_scaling/README.md

 ******************** WORK IN PROGRESS *********************

-# Transformer Knowledge Expansion
+# Bootstrapped Model Scaling (BMS)
 ## Abstract

 The objective of this research is to explore whether knowledge learned by a smaller Transformer model can be transferred to a larger one.
 This could significantly improve the efficiency of training Large Language Models (LLMs) by reducing the computational cost associated with pretraining, which often involves extensive matrix multiplications.
-By investigating the possibility of pretraining a smaller model and then scaling it up to a larger architecture, model knowledge expansion (KE), we aim to identify potential time- and cost-saving strategies for LLM training.
+By investigating the possibility of pretraining a smaller model and then scaling it up to a larger architecture, bootstrapped model scaling (BMS), we aim to identify potential time- and cost-saving strategies for LLM training.

 ## Introduction
 The pretraining of LLMs has become increasingly computationally expensive, requiring vast amounts of memory and processing power.
 A key factor contributing to this challenge is the sheer size of the models themselves, which necessitate extensive matrix multiplications during training.
 This paper explores a potential solution to mitigate these costs by investigating whether knowledge learned by smaller Transformer models can be transferred to larger ones, enabling more efficient training of LLMs.